 Organizers: Laetitia Willocquet and Serge Savary, INRA, FranceSponsoring Committee/Sponsors: Epidemiology

 Simulation modeling is a powerful approach to synthesize and integrate quantitative knowledge.
 It allows identifying key processes governing dynamic systems and exploring “futures” through scenario analyses.
 This workshop introduces basic concepts of systems analysis and simulation modeling.
 It then focuses on plant disease epidemics and crop yield losses.
 Simulation models will be used to explore model structures, their behavior, and the effect of key parameters on system dynamics.

 Organizers: Anne Bridges, AACC International, St. Paul, MN, U.S.A.
 Sponsoring Committee/Sponsors: Professionalism/Outreach, Professional Development

-New Technologies and Future Food Supply.
-Latest in food and feed crops, benefits across the entire supply chain.
-Includes overview of current plant breeding technologies; new crops and potential food and feed benefits; challenges of yield increases, emerging plant diseases; changes in crops and ingredients; managing new molecular traits in the supply chain; new approaches in molecular detection technologies to manage authentication in the supply chain.
-Insights to critique popular press and internet.
+Join us for a discussion of new technologies and the future food supply.
+Talk about the latest in food and feed crops and benefits across the entire supply chain.
+This workshop includes an overview of current plant breeding technologies, new crops and potential food and feed benefits, challenges of yield increases, emerging plant diseases, changes in crops and ingredients, managing new molecular traits in the supply chain, and new approaches in molecular detection technologies to manage authentication in the supply chain.
+We will also discuss insights to critique popular press and the Internet.